RadicalMedia

-RadicalMedia, LLC is an independent global media and creative production company.
+RadicalMedia, LLC is an American independent media and creative production company.
 Founded by Jon Kamen and Frank Scherma, the company had developed film, television, and branded content.

 In 2010, Fremantle purchased a 60 percent stake in the company.
 In 2015, RadicalMedia bought back the company's shares, retaining its majority ownership.

 Entertainment

 Company's projects include the Emmy-winning David Byrne's American Utopia and Spring Awakening: Those You've Known; the Tony Award-winning musical Come From Away; the series Crime Scene, Jeffrey Epstein: Filthy Rich, and Conversations with a Killer; and Doris Kearns Goodwin's Abraham Lincoln and Theodore Roosevelt on History Channel.

 RadicalMedia produced Concert for George; Metallica: Some Kind of Monster on Metallica, the pilot episode of Mad Men; and the A&E documentary Under African Skies on Paul Simon's Graceland journey directed by Joe Berlinger.
 The company also produced Ron Howard's documentary Made in America; the docu-series Abstract: The Art of Design, Oh, Hello on Broadway, Bobby Kennedy for President, and My Next Guest Needs No Introduction with David Letterman; and Hamilton's America, a documentary about Lin-Manuel Miranda's Broadway musical, Hamilton.

 The company had shot three performances of shows with the original principal cast at the Richard Rodgers Theatre in New York City during a week in the summer of 2016.
 That footage was edited together into a full-length film recording of the musical, which was then offered for bidding to major film studios.
 Eventually, the distribution rights were purchased by Walt Disney Studios on February 3, 2020, for a total of $75 million.

 In July 2012, RadicalMedia launched THNKR, the company's YouTube channel.